-An AI dental receptionist answers every call 24/7, including evenings, weekends, and holidays, and books directly into Dentrix, Eaglesoft, or Open Dental.
+An AI dental receptionist covers configured call windows, including evenings, weekends, and holidays.
+It books where schedule access is supported and tested, and prepares a complete, staff-ready appointment request where it does not.
 Part-time front desk staff cover only scheduled shifts and carry hiring, training, and turnover costs.
 For coverage outside staffed hours, the AI option typically costs less than adding shifts.

-Answers every call, books or prepares appointment requests into your existing system, handles FAQs, and triages emergencies.
-Works around the clock without breaks, sick days, or vacation.
+Covers configured calls, books or prepares appointment requests into your existing system, handles FAQs, and triages emergencies.
+Supports the approved coverage plan without breaks, sick days, or vacation.

 Limited hours, ongoing management